jfenton888/advanced_robotics/Journal/Drone Project/October 16/Notebook_10:16.md

 	* Turns out it is not something you can pickup on the first day so I will have to learn this new program
 * Looking Forward
 	* Learning Fusion's ins and outs and then trying to get Eclipse up and running on my computer
+	* Designed the first version of the frame, deginately not to scale or a very direct way of doing it but it was good to get a real visual